K3ndev/stellar-blog/README.md

 1. `client`: Handles the client-side user interface.
 2. `server-graphql`: Manages Express with prisma and graphql.
 3. `mock-db`: A docker-setup for database (postgres).
-4. `auth`: clerk for handling auth and user management.
+4. `auth`: clerk for handling auth and user management (temporary).